lucasfgs/tic-tac-toe-multiplayer/README.md

 ## **Usage**

 Before start your app and server you need to set a port of your server in server/src/index.js.
-Then you need to go in game/src/services/socket.js and set you socket location (probably https://localhost:8000)
+Then you need to go in game/src/services/socket.js and set your socket location (probably https://localhost:8000) replacing "PUT YOUR SERVER SOCKET ADDRESS HERE".

 **Start the app:**